sudikshyapant/SudikshyaPant/README.md

 - 👋 Hi, I’m @SudikshyaPant.
-- 👀 I’m interested in AI/ML/Data Science.
-- 🌱 I’m proficient in SQL & Python as well as with html, css, and javascript.
+- 🌱 I’m working in Rust.
-- 💞️ I’m open to collaboration.
 - 📫 You can reach me through email at suizpant123@gmail.com.

 <!---